ApoloniArt/ApoGalleria/README.md

 model — or both at once, if you generate across multiple architectures from the same library.

-## Visual Aesthetics Library
+# Visual Aesthetics Library

 Looking for a ready-made reference library to drop into ApoGalleria-Ideo4?
 See my **[Visual Aesthetics Library](https://github.com/ApoloniArt/Visual-Aesthetics-Library)** for a colossal 60,000+ image/caption reference library.

 Available directly from me via my Discord 👉**[ApoloniArt](https://discord.gg/XDExAUzuZp)**👈 Questions, feedback, or requests?
-Join my Discord
+Hit me up here 👆 I'm very friendly 😘
+---

 ## Version